nautechsystems/nautilus_trader/docs/user_guide/architecture.md

 The Rust codebase in `nautilus_core` is always type safe and memory safe as guaranteed by the `rustc` compiler, and so is _correct by construction_ (unless explicitly marked `unsafe`, see the Rust section of the [Developer Guide](../developer_guide/rust.md)).

-Cython provides a good amount of type safety at the C level:
+Cython provides type safety at the C level at both compile time, and runtime:

 ```{note}
 If you pass an argument with an invalid type to a Cython implemented module with typed parameters,